evanmschultz/fenec_dev/docs/Models.md

 module.children_ids.append(function.id)
 ```

-## 🔄 Database Integration
+## 🔄 ChromaDB Integration

-Each model includes methods for converting to and from metadata dictionaries, facilitating storage and retrieval from databases, ChromaDB and ArangoDB currently:
+Each model includes methods for converting to and from metadata dictionaries, facilitating storage and retrieval from ChromaDB:

--   `convert_to_metadata()`: Converts and flattens the model to a metadata dictionary for database storage.
+-   `convert_to_metadata()`: Converts and flattens the model to a metadata dictionary for ChromaDB storage.
--   `build_from_metadata()`: Creates a model instance from a metadata dictionary retrieved from the database.
+-   `build_from_metadata()`: Creates a model instance from a metadata dictionary retrieved from ChromaDB.

+These methods have been adapted to work with ChromaDB's flat structure, which presents some limitations compared to the original model design.
+The current implementation uses JSON serialization for complex nested structures to fit within ChromaDB's constraints.

 ## 🚧 Under Development

 The model structure in Fenec is under active development.
 Current areas of focus include:

--   Optimizing model structures for more efficient parsing and storage
+-   Optimizing model structures for more efficient parsing and storage in ChromaDB
--   Enhancing support for complex code relationships
+-   Enhancing support for complex code relationships within ChromaDB's limitations
 -   Improving integration with AI services for better code summarization
+-   Exploring alternative strategies for storing hierarchical data in ChromaDB

 ## 🔮 Future Enhancements

+1. **Directory Model Integration**: Enhancing the parsing and summarization logic to include use of the DirectoryModel to give the LLM a more comprehensive overview of the codebase.

-1. **Project Model**: A new model is planned to represent an entire project, storing a comprehensive summary above the directory and module levels.
+2. **Project Model**: A new model is planned to represent an entire project, storing a comprehensive summary above the directory and module levels.

-2. **Customizable CommentType Enum**: Allowing users to define their own important comment types for better code analysis of their projects.
+3. **Customizable CommentType Enum**: Allowing users to define their own important comment types for better code analysis of their projects.

-3. **Partial Project Update**: The models may be extended or changed to better support updating parts of the project that have changed without needing to use git and remember to run Fenec on each commit.
+4. **Partial Project Update**: The models may be extended or changed to better support updating parts of the project that have changed without needing to use git and remember to run Fenec on each commit.

+5. **Alternative Data Storage**: Exploring options for storing hierarchical data more efficiently, possibly using a combination of ChromaDB and other storage solutions.

 ## 🤝 Contributing

 We welcome contributions to improve and expand the model structures in Fenec!
-If you have ideas for better ways to represent code structures or enhance the existing models, please check our [Contributing Guidelines](../CONTRIBUTING.md) and consider opening an issue or submitting a pull request.
+If you have ideas for better ways to represent code structures, enhance the existing models, or work around ChromaDB's limitations, please check our [Contributing Guidelines](../CONTRIBUTING.md) and consider opening an issue or submitting a pull request.

 Some areas where contributions would be particularly valuable:

 -   Tests, yes testing is lacking here too!
--   Optimizing model structures for performance and memory efficiency
+-   Optimizing model structures for performance and memory efficiency within ChromaDB constraints
--   Enhancing model conversion methods for different database types
+-   Enhancing model conversion methods for ChromaDB compatibility
 -   Implementing support for additional programming language constructs
 -   Developing utilities for model analysis and visualization
+-   Proposing alternative strategies for storing and retrieving hierarchical data in ChromaDB

 ## 🗺️ Roadmap

 The future development of Fenec's models will focus on:

 1. Tests, tests, and more tests!
-2. Implementing the Project Model for comprehensive project representation\
+2. Implementing the Project Model for comprehensive project representation
-3. Reevaluating the model structure at its route to possibly decouple them and make them easier to work with databases, without conversion.
+3. Reevaluating the model structure to better align with ChromaDB's capabilities and limitations
+4. Exploring hybrid storage solutions to overcome ChromaDB's flat structure limitations

 For a more comprehensive view of our plans, please refer to our [Roadmap](../ROADMAP.md).